WAIKANAE BOATING CLUB HISTORY

 DoC had a plan in 1988 which involved creating an on-shore Scientific Reserve covering the entire lower Waikanae river and estuary and linking that with a Marine Reserve around almost half Kapiti Island.

-The goal was “to establish an environment of rich plant and animal communities” but while the value of the Marine Reserve is internationally recognised, the Scientific Reserve established in 1992, failed through DoC neglect, extensive loss of marine habitat through urban development, sedimentation, and shingle build up..
+The goal was “to establish an environment of rich plant and animal communities” but while the value of the Marine Reserve has become internationally recognised, the Scientific Reserve established in 1992, failed through DoC neglect, extensive loss of marine habitat through urban development, sedimentation, and an unchecked shingle build up which is destroying many natural habitats.

 Marine Reserve